From the Land of Dakshin Rai and Bon Bibi

 It is surprising but true that Royal Bengal Tigers (worshiped as Dakshin Roy of Sundarbans) feast on honey every chance they get.
 It is an easy game for tigers to feast on honey ones a comb is located by them.
-To prepare their body for honey hunting, tigers rolls himself in wetland and covers their body with thick mud layers of Mangrove forest.
+To prepare their body for honey hunting, tigers roll himself in wetland and covers their body with thick mud layers of Mangrove Forest.
 The mud forms a good shield round the tiger's skin when dries up in sometimes.
 Most of time it become so thick and strong that bee sting cannot penetrate it.
-Now tiger moves toward the pre-identified honey hive in the low rise tree.
-He runs long and jump high and with his strong paw hits the honey hive to the ground and runs away with full speed in the dense bushes to protect from stings of wild honey bees.
-After sometime, tiger returns to his trophy once honey bees disappears from hive and enjoy the forest honey.
+Now tiger moves toward the pre-identified honey hive in the low-rise tree.
+He runs long and jump high and with his strong paw hits the honey hive to the ground and runs away with full speed in the dense bushes to protect from stings of wild honeybees.
+After some time, tiger returns to his trophy once honeybees disappear from hive and enjoy the forest honey.

-The Dacoits (bandits) & pirates are plenty in Sundarbans in honey hunting season.
+The Dacoits (bandits) & pirates are plenty in Sundarbans in honey hunting season and have been known to operate in the Sundarbans region, particularly during honey hunting season.
 Sundarbans Honey has huge cash value; dacoits use to steal honey from honey hunters or even kidnap them.
 They patrol the jungles in boats and hide in the creeks.

 The entire honey hunters team lives in the boat and they have to face tigers on the ground and dacoits (bandits) in the river.

 When some honey is gathered, it is deposited in the boat.
-Giant honeybee such as Apis Dorsata, Apis Laboriosa are the principal honey producing honey bees in the Sunderban forest.
+Giant honeybee such as Apis Dorsata, Apis Laboriosa are the principal honey producing honeybees in the Sundarbans forest.

 Khalsi flower from Khalsia / Khalshi tree is first most and best nectar and pollen producing plant.
 The honey produced from Khalsi flower are also known as Padma Madhu (Lotus Honey).
 The honey produced from Khalsi flower has a big demand and the honey is of very good quality with high moisture, good fragrance and taste and does not readily crystallize.